AshiqMohamedA/Olympic-Data-Analysis-Using-Python/Readme.md

 The script data.py performs the following tasks:

-Print First Few Lines: Displays the first few lines and basic statistics of the dataset.
+Print First Few Lines -> Displays the first few lines and basic statistics of the dataset.

-Details of India: Extracts and displays details of athletes from India.
+Details of India -> Extracts and displays details of athletes from India.

-Top 10 Participating Countries: Analyzes and displays the top 10 participating countries.
+Top 10 Participating Countries -> Analyzes and displays the top 10 participating countries.

-Gender-wise Participation: Analyzes and visualizes gender-wise participation.
+Gender-wise Participation -> Analyzes and visualizes gender-wise participation.

-Age-wise Participation: Analyzes and visualizes age-wise participation.
+Age-wise Participation -> Analyzes and visualizes age-wise participation.

-Count of Medals: Analyzes and visualizes the count of medals won.
+Count of Medals -> Analyzes and visualizes the count of medals won.